luthfisauqi17/Flate/README.md

-This is a note app created using Flask web framework
+Flate (Flask note) is a note app created using Flask web framework

 ### Requirements:
 1. Python 3